bmorcos/discord-downloader/README.md

   -n NUM_MESSAGES, --num_messages NUM_MESSAGES
                         How many messages into channel history to search for files.
 Note this is messages, not files! you may get zero files.
-'None' for no limit, default is 200.
+Pass 0 for no limit, default is 200.
   -o OUTPUT_DIR, --output_dir OUTPUT_DIR
                         Path to where files are saved locally.
 A new directory will be made in the given 'output_dir'.
 Defaults to